opencobra/optlang/README.md

 ### Notes

+use `pyreverse -my -o pdf optlang` to generate a UML diagram

-Looks like is is [not ok](https://code.google.com/p/sympy/issues/detail?id=3680#c7) to change sympy Symbol's name attribute (doesn't raise an error though).
+Looks like it is [not ok](https://code.google.com/p/sympy/issues/detail?id=3680#c7) to change sympy Symbol's name attribute (doesn't raise an error though).
 Checkout http://www.cuter.rl.ac.uk/
 Should Variables be singletons?